 - Message Candle

-With blue being so popular, it is not surprising that it is such a prominent colour in our clothes and fashion.
+It is not surprising that ‘blue’, the World’s Favourite Colour, is such a prominent colour in our clothes and fashion.

-It does, however, seem to be a colour used sparingly in our homes interiors and exterior.
+On the other hand, it does seem to be a colour used sparingly in our homes interiors and exteriors.

-The human race around the world seems to enjoy wearing ‘blue jeans’, a splash of a ‘blue cologne’ or releasing the room fragrance of a blue reed diffuser but we overly keen on painting our walls blue, sleeping in blue sheets or walking on blue carpets.
+The human race around the world seems to enjoy wearing ‘blue jeans’, a splash of a ‘blue cologne’ or releasing the room fragrance of a blue reed diffuser.

-And so it seems that ‘blue’ is the world’s favourite colour subject to terms & conditions.
+And so it seems that ‘blue’ is the world’s favourite colour, but subject to terms & conditions.